robinhedwards/SNES-to-NeoGeo/README.md

 This is an Arduino project which allows you to interface a SNES or Super Famicom controller (or a clone) to a Neo Geo style DB15 connector.

+I created this for my CMVS project (consolizing a MVS Neo Geo arcade motherboard), and I had some nice, working SNES controllers that I wanted to use.
+SNES controllers are quite a good fit for the Neo Geo because the button colours match (well, except on the purple USA ones!).

+It looked easy enough to rewire the controllers and attach a new socket, but I wanted something that left them in their original state so I could still use them on my SNES.

 ![Image](ProMicro.jpg?raw=true)

 This shows a completed project on a cheap Arduino Pro Micro clone wired up to a SNES female socket and female DB15 for easy connections.

+SNES female controller sockets are available on eBay for a couple of pounds, and a Pro Micro clone costs about the same, so the total cost of the project is only about five pounds.

 SNES Controller -> Arduino
 --------------------------